Skip to main content

 • Status

-• If you are confident that a flagged PEP/Sanctions result does not apply to the investor, select Reject.
-This records that you are rejecting the association, not rejecting the investor.
+• If you are confident that a flagged result does not apply to the related party, select Reject.
+This records that you are rejecting the association, not rejecting the related party

-• We only display match results above 96%.
+• Only match results above 96% are displayed

-• This action is simply a workflow tool within Caruso to help you manage results.
+• This action is a workflow tool within Caruso to help you manage results.
 It does not create a regulatory record on your behalf.
-You must keep your own compliance register of any results.
+You must keep your own compliance register of any results

 Compliance Note: Caruso’s screening process leverages trusted data provided by DOW Jones Risk & Compliance.
 However, ultimate responsibility for AML/KYC compliance remains with the fund manager.